zprough/audiobookbay-automated/README.md

 ## Notes
 - **This app does NOT download any material**: It simply generates magnet links and sends them to your qBittorrent client for handling.

-- **Folder Mapping**: __The `SAVE_PATH_BASE` is based on the perspective of your qBittorrent client__, not this app.
-This app does not move any files; all file handling and organization are managed by qBittorrent.
-Ensure that the `SAVE_PATH_BASE` in your qBittorrent client aligns with your audiobook library (e.g., for Audiobookshelf).
-Using a path relative to where this app is running, instead of the qBittorrent client, will cause issues.
+- **Folder Mapping**: __The `SAVE_PATH_BASE` is based on the perspective of your torrent client__, not this app.
+This app does not move any files; all file handling and organization are managed by the torrent client.
+Ensure that the `SAVE_PATH_BASE` in your torrent client aligns with your audiobook library (e.g., for Audiobookshelf).
+Using a path relative to where this app is running, instead of the torrent client, will cause issues.

 ---